• Skip to primary navigation

 Jump to Recipe

-This post is a part of my Madeleine series in tribute to this iconic French pastry and all that it means - from its fascinating history, choosing the right pan, and all the secrets of authentic madeleine hump - you name it!
+This post is a part of my Madeleine series in tribute to this classic French pastry and all that it means, from its fascinating history, choosing the right pan, and all the secrets of authentic madeleine hump.

 Bitten off madeleine with the rest of the cakes in the background